![]() |

 E) A statement of the Agency's policy to take escalated enforcement action for improper disposal.

-5) A person licensed under this subsection (d) to distribute devices to generally licensed persons shall provide the information in this subsection (d)(5) to each person to whom a device is to be transferred for possession and use under a general license equivalent to Section 330.220(b) of this Part in the regulations of the U.S. Nuclear Regulatory Commission, an Agreement State or a Licensing State.
+5) A person licensed under this subsection (d) to distribute devices to generally licensed persons shall provide the information in this subsection (d)(5) to each person to whom a device is to be transferred for possession and use under a general license equivalent to Section 330.220(a) in the regulations of NRC or an Agreement State.
 This information shall be provided before a device is transferred.
 In the case of a transfer through an intermediate person, the information shall be provided to the intended user prior to transfer to the intermediate person.
 The required information is:

 AGENCY NOTE: If certain provisions of the regulations do not apply to a particular device, they may be omitted; e.g., tests for leakage or contamination or proper operation of an on-off mechanism and indicator.